 LINES OF SUCCESSION

-Though there are now only nine seats on the U.S. Supreme Court, the table below lists eleven lines of succession.
+Though there are now only nine seats on the U.S. Supreme Court, the tables below list eleven lines of succession.
 There is one for the chief justiceship and ten for the associate justiceships that Congress has created at one time and another, as it has changed the size of the Court.
 In other words, two associate justiceships have “died out” in the course of the Court’s history.
 The present members of the Court, in addition to the chief justice, hold the first, second, third, fourth, sixth, eighth, ninth, and tenth associate justiceships created by Congress.

 There are two horizontal divisions.
 The first, indicated by a double red line, delineates presidencies.
 The beginning of every justice’s term is associated with the president who nominated that person to a seat on the Court.
 The end of each justice’s term is associated with the president who was in office when the justice’s term ended by resignation or death.